crankmanser/sphec-meter/Project_Manifest.md

 ## Changelog (What Was Done)

+* **v2.11.6 (2025-08-01):**
+    * **Status:** Complete.
+    * **Milestone:** The foundational pBIOS UI is now feature-complete, stable, and visually polished.
+All critical bootloader and input system failures have been resolved.
+    * **Feature:** Implemented a complete, generic "Live Filter Tuning" workflow, allowing the user to select any of the four sensor filters and tune its parameters in real-time.
+    * **Feature:** Created a dedicated `ParameterEditScreen` for a focused, user-friendly editing experience, as per the refined UI design.
+    * **UI Polish:** Refined the pBIOS UI layout by moving menus to create better visual separation, implementing inverse-color button prompts for clarity, and creating a dedicated status area on the tuning screen.
+    * **Fix (Bootloader):** Re-architected the dual-boot system to use the stable, legacy method of checking for a button press on power-up.
+This completely resolves the hardware state conflicts and instability of the previous reboot-based approach.
+    * **Fix (Encoder):** The encoder is now fully functional in all modes.
+The boot menu uses simple polling, and the main/pBIOS applications use a robust, globally initialized `InputManager` based on the proven legacy ISR code.

 * **v2.11.5 (2025-07-31):**
     * **Status:** Complete.
     * **Milestone:** Successfully resolved persistent, critical bootloader and input system failures.
 The pBIOS mode is now fully accessible and the encoder is functional in all UI modes.